Liquid error (snippets/product-thumbnail line 166): invalid url input

 height="2400"

-alt="A Mutsumi Hinoura kurouchi nashiji AS gyuto 240mm with a dark wooden handle and a partially polished, partially matte blade rests on a dark gray surface."
+alt="A Hinoura kurouchi nashiji AS (stainless clad) gyuto 240mm with a dark wood handle and a shiny, partially polished blade rests on a textured gray surface."

 class="image-magnify-hover"